AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 :::

 ## Adding the SplitView panel to the MainWindow
 Open the MainWindow.xaml file.
-The file should have the following content in it by default:
+The default MVVM project template will generate a project populated with the following default files:
 ``` xml
 <Window xmlns="https://github.com/avaloniaui"
         xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"